defuncart/flutter_shogi_board/README.md

 }
 ```

 For more information, see the Flutter app in the `example` directory.
+This example is also hosted [online](http://defuncart.com/flutter_shogi_board/).

 ## Game Board Parameters